chayward81/IP3CH/README.md

 # Ping Pong!!!

-#### This app takes number input from the user and returns either the numbersor a ping, or a pong based on specific divisibility of the numbers input.
+#### This app takes number input from the user and returns either the number, or a ping, or a pong based on specific divisibility of the numbers input.
 06/22/2016

 #### By Charlie Hayward